United States Holocaust Memorial Museum: Encyclopedia of Camps and Ghettos

 The Encyclopedia of Camps and Ghettos, 1933–1945 is a seven-part encyclopedia series that explores the history of the concentration camps and the ghettos in German-occupied Europe during the Nazi era.
 The series is produced by the USHMM and published by the Indiana University Press.
 The work on the series began in 2000 by the researchers at the USHMM's Center for Advanced Holocaust Studies.
 Its general editor and project directory is the American historian Geoffrey P. Megargee.
 As of 2017, two volumes have been issued, with the third being planned for 2018.

 Volume I covers the early camps that the SA and SS set up in the first year of the Nazi regime, and the camps later run by the SS Economic Administration Main Office and their numerous sub-camps.
 The volume contains 1,100 entries written by 150 contributors.
 The bulk of the volume is dedicated to cataloguing the camps, including locations, duration of operation, purpose, perpetrators and victims.
 Volume II is dedicated to the ghettos in German-occupied Eastern Europe and was published in 2012.
+In some cases, archival material now housed at the Center has allowed the post-mortem reconstruction of considerable achievements, such as the work of Lodz ghetto artist Melania Fogelbaum and others, which would otherwise have been lost to Nazi extermination and total war terror.

-Outreach technology
+Outreach

-A large component of the USHMM was directed towards its website and associated accounts.
-With a majority of interest coming from the virtual world, the USHMM provided a variety of research tools online.

 Through its online exhibitions, the Museum published the Holocaust Encyclopedia—an online, multilingual encyclopedia detailing the events surrounding the Holocaust.
-It was published in all six of the official languages of the United Nations—Arabic, Mandarin, English, French, Russian, and Spanish, as well as in Greek, Portuguese, Persian, Turkish, and Urdu.
-It contained thousands of entries and includes copies of the identification card profiles that visitors receive at the Permanent Exhibition.
+It is published in all six of the official languages of the United Nations—Arabic, Mandarin, English, French, Russian, and Spanish, as well as in Greek, Portuguese, Persian, Turkish, and Urdu.
+It contains thousands of entries and includes copies of the identification card profiles that visitors receive at the Permanent Exhibition.

-The USHMM had partnered with Apple Inc. to publish free podcasts on iTunes about the Holocaust, antisemitism, and genocide prevention.
-It also had its own channel on YouTube, an official account on Facebook, a Twitter page, and an e-mail newsletter service.

-The Genocide Prevention Mapping Initiative was a collaboration between the USHMM and Google Earth.
-It sought to collect, share, and visually present to the world critical information on emerging crises that may lead to genocide or related crimes against humanity.
-While this initiative focused on the Darfur Conflict, the Museum wishes to broaden its scope to all human rights violations.
-The USHMM wanted to build an interactive "global crisis map" to share and understand information quickly, to "see the situation" when dealing with human rights abuses, enabling more effective prevention and response by the world.
+The Genocide Prevention Mapping Initiative is a collaboration between the USHMM and Google Earth.
+It seeks to collect, share, and visually present to the world critical information on emerging crises that may lead to genocide or related crimes against humanity.

-Traveling exhibitions

-Since 1991, the USHMM had created traveling exhibitions to travel all over the United States and the world.
-These exhibitions have been to over one hundred cities in more than 35 states.
-It is possible to request and host various subject matters including: "The Nazi Olympics: Berlin 1936", "Nazi Persecution of Homosexuals", and others depending on what a community desires.